Acuity-Inc/acuity-security-coi/README.md

   - # https://code.visualstudio.com/

 ## Steps to replicate results shows in COI Demo:
+# 1) Open Powershell as an administrator
+- # Type 'Powershell' in the start menu
+- # Right Click 'Powershell' or 'Powershell 7', and select 'Run as administrator'

-# 1) Clone Git Repository to the 'desktop'
+# 2) Clone Git Repository to the 'desktop'
 cd ~
 cd 'desktop'
 git clone https://github.com/Acuity-Inc/acuity-security-coi.git

+# 2) Open new desktop clone folder in VS Code, or other code view software
+# - File 'Add Folder to Workspace'
+# - Select 'Desktop\acuity-security-coi'

-# 2) Navigate to 'deploymentVars.ps1' variables file
+# 3) Navigate to 'deploymentVars.ps1' variables file
 cd ~
 cd 'desktop/acuity-security-coi'

-# 3) Open the 'deploymentVars.ps1' file
+# 4) Open the 'deploymentVars.ps1' file
 deploymentVars.ps1

-# 4) Enter in desired values for each variable
+# 5) Enter in desired values for each variable
 - # $tenant_id
 - # $subscription_Id
 - # $subIdentifier